 - Electricity adapter

-- Small backpack (light in which it will be possible to pack things for 1 – 2 days of trekking)
+- Small backpack (in which you should be able to pack things for 1-2 days of trekking)

-- The waterproof bag for the most important things
+- Waterproof bag (dry bag) for the most important things

 - Wipes hygiene and moisturizing

 - Flashlight and batteries

 - Duct tape

 - Cup, fork, knife, tablespoon